Documentary Storytelling & Social Change

 Actor Robert Redford made a bold statement recently when he told the BBC, “Documentaries have replaced investigative journalism.”

 Robert Redford’s own son James has also used documentary storytelling to champion the issue of organ donation.
-An organ recipient himself, James Redford started the James Redford Institute for Transplant Awareness, which has produced three emotionally powerful films about donation that are used in partnership with online outreach and public education.
+An organ recipient himself, James Redford started the James Redford Institute for Transplant Awareness, which has produced three emotionally powerful films that are used in partnership with online outreach and public education.

 However, even powerful stories and great documentaries don’t always lead to big changes quickly.
 Alissa Sadler, a Vancouver-based social media strategist, recently shared in a presentation that it takes 17 years to turn evidence into policy.
-For a film to be a catalyst of long-term change, they need to have dedicated supporters engaging with communities as early as possible, inviting participation, and developing resources that are sharable and accessible.
+For a film to be a catalyst of long-term change, they need to have dedicated supporters engaging with communities as early as possible, inviting participation and developing resources that are sharable and accessible.

 That's certainly what we've been able to enjoy with The Corporation, a documentary that continues to garner critical attention and awaken new fans.
 It’s success is only possible thanks to the work of supporters who have championed the film because they believe in the message and its ability to effect lasting change.